Sign in or start a free trial to avail of this feature.

 Sometimes it can be hard to visualize which cells are in a formula, but we can perform a quick check by pressing the F2 button.
 This creates a colored border around each cell that is included in the formula.
 This is particularly useful for more complicated that may references five or six cells, which we'll be creating in later courses.
 Let's now perform some additional calculations on our data sets.

 If I scroll down to the bottom, I have some metrics that I'd like to calculate written down here.
 Let's start with total revenue for the three month period.
 Total revenue is, obviously, the sum of the order dollar amount column.
 And we could type in equals F2 plus F3, etc, this is gonna take quite a long time, so instead, we'll use the sum function.
 The sum function simply adds together all the cells within a selected range.
 We'll type equals sum, then open a bracket.
 Then we'll use the arrows to select the range, and then we'll close the bracket and press enter.

 And this calculates a total of $792,000 for the three month period.

 To calculate the number of orders we use the count function.
 So I type equals count and then I'll select a range of cells that includes every order.

-And I'll then close the bracket and press ENTER.
+And I'll then close the bracket and press enter.

-Count, by itself, isn't terribly useful, but what is useful, is when we want to count the number of orders for a particular product, or from a particular state, or even for a particular week or month.
+Count, by itself, isn't terribly useful, but what is useful, is when we want to count the number orders for a particular product or from a particular State, or even, for a particular week or month.
 And we can do this using the count if command.
 Countif, along with sumif, will allow us to perform conditional arithmetic on our data sets.
 I'll show you how to use these functions in the next lesson.